Gun laws in Idaho: Idaho gun laws

 As of July 1, 2020, a concealed weapons license is not required for U.S. citizens and active military members.
-From July 1, 2019 to July 1, 2020 permitless carry only applied to Idahoans age 18 and older and active military members.
+From July 1, 2019 to July 1, 2020 permitless carry applied only to Idahoans age 18 and older and active military members.
 Previously, from July 1, 2016 to July 1, 2019 permitless carry applied to Idahoans aged 21 and older and active military members within city limits; the minimum age was lowered to 18 on July 1, 2019 and was also expanded to any weapon.
-Permitless carry outside city limits was already legal for all aged 18 or older.
+Permitless carry outside city limits was already legal for all persons aged 18 or older.
 Idaho was the ninth "constitutional carry" or permitless concealed carry state, with Vermont being the first.

 Idaho is a "shall issue" state for concealed carry.
 The local county sheriff shall issue a concealed weapons license to a qualified applicant within 90 days.
 Applicants may be required to demonstrate familiarity with a firearm, generally by having taken an approved training course or by having received training in the military.
 A permit is valid for five years; permits issued before July 1, 2006 are valid for four years.
 Idaho recognizes valid concealed carry permits from all states.
-A concealed weapon may not be carried at a school (primary or secondary) or at a school sponsored activity, in a courthouse, in a prison or detention facility, at a psychiatric hospital, or in certain other governmentally designated locations.
+A concealed weapon may not be carried at a school (primary or secondary) or at a school-sponsored activity, in a courthouse, in a prison or detention facility, at a psychiatric hospital, or in certain other governmentally designated locations.
 It is unlawful to carry a concealed weapon while intoxicated.

 On July 1, 2013, Idaho legislation came into effect which created an "Enhanced Concealed Weapons License" designed to meet the criterion required by several other states to enter into agreements of reciprocal recognition of Concealed Carry Permits.
 Among the requirements listed in Idaho statute 18-3302, an applicant must: